Risk Communication and Perception

 Wesley Highfield

-Buyers Be-Where is an on-line system to help prospective home buyers and sellers understand their risk relative to other properties in the area.
+Buyers Aware is an on-line system to help prospective home buyers and sellers understand their risk relative to other properties in the area.
 Anyone with an Internet connection can enter a street address and receive a graphic and statistical risk assessment for a specific property.
 Comprehensive, easy to understand information delivered on-the-fly will provide a critical resource for existing and future property owners interested in making sound and safe investment decisions.

 Learning from Hurricane Laura’s Near Miss